 Three Standout Michelin Star Spots (Worth a Stop/Detour) For Japanese Cuisine

-Japanese cuisine is not all about sushi, and there are tempura, ramen, and kappo to kaiseki cuisine restaurants with Michelin Stars (well in, Japan, and not all here in the United States).
+Japanese cuisine is not all about sushi, and there are tempura, ramen, and kappo to kaiseki cuisine restaurants with Michelin Stars (well, in Japan because that range is not all here in the United States).

 Kaiseki-ryōri is a traditional multi-course Japanese dinner and kappo (cut and cook) falls in between kaiseki and an izakaya, it’s more casual.

 - **Hayato, E. 7th St. / Chef-owner Brandon Hayato Go’s (hayatorestaurant)

 - **n/Naka, Overland Ave / Chef-owner Niki Nakayama (n-naka)

 - *Shibumi, S. Hill/DTLA / Chef-owner David Schlosser (shibumidtla)

 Some of you may remember the two Michelin Star Urasawa (chef Hiroyuki Urasawa) and their pricy AF $400 omakase.
 If you do, you may also remember their labor law lawsuits, and how they just disappeared off the map.
 So I looked them up, and you can read what happened to them via the Hollywood Reporter.
 BTW, chicken and turkey pot pie is one of my favorites.